LeandroValdearenas/LeVel-s-LRC-Editor/README.md

 A simple java + swing application to create and edit .lrc files.

+# Features

+-Create and edit .lrc files.
+-Insert the lyrics as plain text in the "Add Lyrics" tab, and add timestamps in the "Edit Lyrics" tab.
-At the moment you can create and edit .lrc files, and you can listen to .mp3 files in a (very simple) mp3 player.
+-Listen to songs through a (rather simple) mp3 player.
-Future plans include being able to set timestamps in real time with the mp3 player, as well as improved keyboard control.
-The menu bar will also get some extra functionalities as I see fit, we’ll see how it goes.
+-Set timestamps in real time (by selecting a lyric in the "Edit Lyrics" tab and pressing the Space Bar while the song is playing).
+-Adjust all timestamps by a specified amount of time by pressing "CTRL + T".

 Made for personal use in my free time, feel free to try it!
 (Just don’t expect anything *too* fancy.)